Email: natalia.alonso@udl.cat

 Organization Name: University of Lleida

-Short Biography: Lecturer of Archaeology at the University of Lleida.
+Lecturer of Archaeology at the University of Lleida.
 Her scientific research interest is the study of social dynamics in the past through the study of storage and grinding practices.
 She is interested in past agriculture, but particularly in productivity, surplus and food security issues.
 Her PhD research focused on the socio-economic analysis of changes in underground storage practices from early farmers to the iron age in the NW Mediterranean region.
 The development of a methodological approach to storage capacity analysis has been especially relevant within her research, and the combination of multiple analytical methods (like GIS) has been applied to analyse her data.
 She is a member of the Prehistoric Research Group (GIP-UdL), and she has participated in several projects and excavations related to Prehistoric and Protohistoric agriculture, crop husbandry systems and experimental archaeology in Catalonia and France.
-As a postdoctoral researcher she has worked for two large international projects: the ERC-funded PlantCult Project (Aristotle University of Thessaloniki) and for the SNSF-funded AgriChange Project (University of Basel).

 Added Value: This co-supervisor will allow the PhD to be introduced to the analysis of storage systems and the socio-economic analysis of changes in storage practices, productivity and surplus.
 In addition, he/she will acquire skills in geographic information systems (GIS) and construction and analysis from databases.

-Description: The ARQHISTEC research group aims to consolidate an interdisciplinary research group at the University of Lleida, formed by archaeologists and historians specialized in different historical periods (3rd millennium BC – 18th c.
+The ARQHISTEC research group aims to consolidate an interdisciplinary research group at the University of Lleida, formed by archaeologists and historians specialized in different historical periods (3rd millennium BC – 18th c.
 AD).
 His scientific activity is structured around the diachronic study of food economies -production, distribution, and consumption of food- and population dynamics - changes in settlement patterns and demography- in different contexts of the western Mediterranean before the Industrial Revolution.
 Likewise, one of its objectives is to make science and historical and archaeological heritage accessible to different agents and groups in the territory (especially the most forgotten).
 The ARQHISTEC group firmly believes that research must have a vocation for social transformation, encouraging debate on how science can contribute to creating the world and society that we want to leave to future generations.